zhouyp97/PSC-PC-Scientometrics/README.md

 #PSC-PC-Top

-The dataset file and the execution file (together with its guidance and input files) for the related manusript .
+The dataset file "Dataset PC-PSC-top - online.xlsx"
+, the execution file "SearchSCI-publisher.exe"
+(together with its guidance and input files) "SearchSCI-publisher.exe" , the matching result file of master journal list of ESI and scopus source list , and other related files for the related article “Self‑citation and citation of top journal publishers and their interpretation in the journal‑discipline context” （in press）.

-Related files will be uploaded after the related article is available online.
+This article is available at https://link.springer.com/content/pdf/10.1007/s11192-021-03995-y.pdf.